SuperMakeSomething/nodemcu-internet-outage-monitor/README.md

 NodeMCU code and setup instructions for the internet outage detector shown [here](https://www.instagram.com/p/CDNDC7rDyOi).

-If you need to pick up a NodeMCU for this build, please consider showing your support for this project by purchasing one through this Amazon Affiliate link: https://amzn.to/2X7RK5m
+If you need to pick up a NodeMCU for this build and want to support this project, you can purchase one through this Amazon Affiliate link: https://amzn.to/2X7RK5m

 If you like projects like these, consider subscribing to the Super Make Something YouTube page [here](https://www.youtube.com/supermakesomething?sub_confirmation=1) for more cool builds!